pytorch/android-demo-app/ImageSegmentation/README.md

 python deeplabv3.py
 ```

-The Python script `deeplabv3.py` is used to generate the TorchScript-formatted model for mobile apps.
-If you don't have the PyTorch environment set up to run the script, you can download the model file to the `android-demo-app/ImageSegmentation` folder using the link [here](https://drive.google.com/file/d/1FHV9tN6-e3EWUgM_K3YvDoRLPBj7NHXO/view?usp=sharing).

-Then run `mv deeplabv3_scripted.pt app/src/main/assets` to move the model file to the Android project's `assets` folder.
+The Python script `deeplabv3.py` is used to generate the TorchScript-formatted models for mobile apps.
+For comparison, three versions of the model are generated: a full JIT version of the model, a Lite Interpreter version of the model which is not optimized for mobile, and a Lite Interpreter version of the model which is optimized for mobile, named as `deeplabv3_scripted_optimized.ptl`.
+The last one is what should be used in mobile apps, as its inference speed is over 60% faster than the non-optimized Lite Interpreter model, which is about 6% faster than the non-optimized full JIT model.

 ### 2. Use Android Studio